InfoMusCP/Thesis-Topics-2025/README.md

 ---

 ## Contribution Guidelines
-We welcome contributions and discussions.
-Ensure your proposals align with the lab's mission to integrate technology and art.
+Contributions and discussions are welcome.
+Ensure your proposals align with the lab's objectives to integrate technology and art.
 For queries or feedback, contact us at antoniocamurri@gmail.com or gualtiero.volpe@unige.it.

 - To propose new topics or extend existing ones, create a pull request.
 - Include a detailed description of your research idea, including its summary, approach, and potential applications.